hellt/nokdoc/README.md

   --help            Show this message and exit.

 Commands:
-  getdocs   Downloads documentation collection for a... getlinks  Gets a single HTML file with links to the... showrels  Lists all available releases for a given...
+  batchgetlinks  Invokes getlinks command for a list of... getdocs        Downloads documentation collection for a... getlinks       Gets a single HTML file with links to the... htmlfix        Renames Nuage documentation directories from... showrels       Lists all available releases for a given...
 ```
 Let's explore what can be done with NokDoc.
 ### Guest access and logged users